 Thank you so much to Emma for answering our questions, and thank you to Firefly Press for asking us to host this cover reveal.
 Do click on the hyperlinks to follow them on Twitter.

 My Name is River is out on 25 June 2020, and you will be able to pre-order your copy from the Firefly Press website soon.
 We can’t wait to get our hands on a copy!

 Sharon Marie Jones, author of Grace-Ella: Spells for Beginners and Grace Ella: Witch Camp has kindly answered our questions as part of the Witch Camp Blog Tour.
 She grew up in North Wales and now lives near Aberystwyth with her family, close to the sea and countryside.
 Having worked as a Primary School Teacher for 13 years, Sharon is now a full time author.

+What are you reading at the moment?
 I’m currently reading ‘The Girl who Speaks Bear’ by Sophie Anderson.
 I loved her first book, ‘The House with Chicken Legs’, so I couldn’t wait to start this one and it definitely doesn’t disappoint!
 It’s a magical mix of folklore and adventure, friendship and being true to yourself; utterly enchanting.

+Could you tell us how you got into writing?
 It has always been my dream to become an author, from a very young age.
 I loved writing stories and spent much of my early childhood living in my imagination!
 In Secondary School, I won the school’s R S Thomas prize for creative writing.